Search: 292 results

 Exact Match

-When Jeremiah was entered into the dungeon, and into the cabins, and Jeremiah had remained there many days;
+When Jeremiah had come into the vaulted cell in the dungeon and had remained there many days,

 And, when Shephatiah son of Mattan and Gedaliah son of Pashhur and Jucal son of Shelemiah, and Pashhur son of Malchiah, heard the words which Jeremiah was speaking unto all the people saying: